kbroman/Paper_DataOrg/manuscript.md

 analysis, and visualization.
 Most spreadsheet programs allow users to perform all of these tasks, however we believe that spreadsheets are best suited to data entry and storage, and that analysis and visualization should happen separately.
-Analyzing and visualizing data in a separate program reduces the risk of contaminating or destroying the raw data in the spreadsheet.
+Analyzing and visualizing data in a separate program, or at least in a separate copy of the data file, reduces the risk of contaminating or destroying the raw data in the spreadsheet.

+Murrell [-@murrell2013] contrasts data that is formatted for humans to view by eye with data that is formatted for a computer.
+He provides an extended example of computer code to extract data from a set of files with complex arrangements.
+It is important that data analysts be able to work with such complex data files.
+But if the initial arrangement of the data files is planned with the computer in mind, this would simplify the later analysis process.

 In this paper we offer practical recommendations for organizing spreadsheet data in a way that both humans and computer programs can read.
 By following this